 In Cuba, they called him Papa.
 You’d find him fishing for marlins or drinking whiskey or daiquiris in a local watering hole.
-He’d do the same in Key West.
+He would do the same in Key West.
 In East Africa, you’d find him big game hunting, the concluding photograph captured with the legend kneeling above a lion or antelope.
-In France, he’d be writing in a small upstairs room, or sipping coffee and walking along the … Continue reading Hemingway’s Michigan: Where he was first inspired
+In France, he’d be writing in a small upstairs room, or sipping coffee and walking along … Continue reading Hemingway’s Michigan: Where he was first inspired

 From today until Tuesday (2/28) when In a Northern Town releases, two stories are available for FREE DOWNLOAD at the Amazon Kindle store.
 The first story, Whiskey Stains the Paper, tells the tale of Maria, a teenage girl who is forced to confront her mysterious father during a tumultuous two-week stay at his home in northern Michigan.
 The second story, Merely an Illusion, tells the tale of a … Continue reading Free excerpts from In a Northern Town